leonardusdani/Employee_Application_Backend/README.md

 ## How to execute:

-1. Please make sure you already install java 8 on your glocal machine
+1. Please make sure you already install java 8 on your local machine
 2. Change directory to `[root directory]/compiled_backend`
 3. Run `java -jar EmployeeApplication-0.0.1-SNAPSHOT.jar`
 4. Please keep `temp` folder inside `compiled_backend`, it uses for store the images.